Global Director, Office and Road Safety

 Board Member company since 2008

-Gabriel Kardos is the Global Director of Office and Road Safety at Johnson & Johnson where he partners with the global commercial pharmaceutical and Medtech sectors, fleet and office safety leaders including EHS&S campus leads and their operational teams to support the health and safety of field and office-based employees.
+Gabriel Kardos is the Global Director of Office and Road Safety at Johnson & Johnson where he partners with the global commercial pharmaceutical and Medtech sectors, fleet and office safety leaders including EH&S campus leads and their operational teams to support the health and safety of field and office-based employees.

-Gabriel began his 21-year Johnson & Johnson career in 1997 as an Office Operations and Project Manager.
-Working across sectors in Shared Services, he administered all aspects of office facility operations at the Hungarian Johnson & Johnson affiliate while spearheading the company’s new office and warehouse relocation project.
+Gabriel began his 26-year Johnson & Johnson career in 1997 as an Office Operations and Project Manager.
+Working across sectors in Shared Services, he administered all aspects of office facility operations at the Hungarian affiliate while spearheading the company’s new office and warehouse relocation project.

-In 2000, Gabriel was appointed to Fleet Safety Manager EMEA providing support to numerous regional country fleet safety teams with over 13,600 drivers.
-In 2005 Gabriel took on additional EHS&S responsibilities becoming the Office Health & Safety Program Coordinator and the Six Sigma EMEA Coordinator.
-In 2013 Gabriel became the Senior Fleet Safety Manager for EMEA with additional responsibility for the Asia Pacific region.
-He successfully promoted a diverse and inclusive work environment engaging, inspiring and motivating 37 indirect fleet safety regional team leaders in more than 55 countries.
-Gabriel has a passion for ensuring employees arrive home safely to their families each day and is known as a highly customer-oriented individual collaborating across Johnson & Johnson operating groups and global regions.
+In 2000, Gabriel was appointed to Fleet Safety Manager EMEA providing support to over 13,600 drivers.
+Later in 2013, Gabriel was promoted to Senior Fleet Safety Manager for EMEA also taking on additional responsibility for the Asia Pacific region.
+He successfully promoted a diverse and inclusive work environment engaging, inspiring, and motivating 37 indirect fleet safety regional team leaders in more than 55 countries.
+Gabriel has a passion for ensuring employees arrive home safely to their families each day and is known as a highly customer-oriented, CREDO-based leader collaborating across the Johnson & Johnson sector groups and global regions.